Examples of Projects - Kids Can Grow

 Using intensive square foot gardening techniques in the group gardens at class, and repeating what they learn at home, children have the opportunity to learn that they can produce healthy food.
 Produce raised in the class gardens will be donated through Maine Harvest for Hunger to local Food Pantries or Shelters, allowing children the pride of giving back to their communities.
 Produce raised in their home gardens is theirs to share with family and friends.

-Healthy snacks and all materials are provided; limited scholarships available.
+Healthy snacks and all materials are provided; limited financial assistance is available.

 The Kids Can Grow Program, and its cost, may vary slightly in each county.